Srivilliputhur: Geography

 Srivilliputtur is located at 9.5161°N 77.63°E. The town is located at the foothills of the Western Ghats 77 km south west of Madurai.
 It has an average elevation of 137.2 m above mean sea level.
 There are no notable mineral resources available in and around the town.
 Srivilliputtur receives scanty rainfall with an average of 811 mm annually, which is lesser than the state average of 1008 mm.
 The South west monsoon, with an onset in June and lasting up to August, brings scanty rainfall.
-Bulk of the rainfall is received during the North East monsoon in the months of October, November and December.
+The bulk of the rainfall is received during the North East monsoon in the months of October, November and December.

 Shenbaga Thoppu is a forest located 8 km west of Srivilliputhur.
 These forests are found on the eastern slopes of the Western Ghats.
 Many rare and endemic varieties of flora and fauna are found along the mountain slopes.
 A wildlife sanctuary, spread over 480 sqkm was established in 1989 at Shenbaga Thoppu.
 The sanctuary is contiguous with the Periyar tiger reserve on the south-western side and the Megamalai reserve forest on the north-western side.
 The Combined Srivilliputhur-Meghamalai Reserve Forests announced as India's 51st and Tamil Nadu State's fifth Tiger Reserve Sanctuary.
 In southern Tamil Nadu, Kottamalai Peak, at around 2019 m, is believed to be the tallest peak in Virudunagar district as well.
 The sanctuary is home to the endangered, arboreal Grizzled Giant Squirrel (Ratufa macrora).
 The sanctuary also hosts birds, mammals, reptiles and butterflies.
 Resident and migratory elephants are common.
-Other animals sighted are tiger, leopard, Nilgiri thar, spotted deer, barking deer, sambar, Wild Boar, porcupine, Nilgiri langur, lion-tailed macaque, common langur, slender loris, bonnet macaque, sloth bear, Gaur (Indian Bison) and flying squirrel.
+Other animals sighted are tigers, leopards, Nilgiri thar, spotted deer, barking deer, sambar, Wild Boar, porcupines, Nilgiri langur, lion-tailed macaque, common langur, slender loris, bonnet macaque, sloth bear, Gaur (Indian Bison) and flying squirrels.